byuflowlab/DynamicStallModels.jl/DocumentationForJacobsBranch.md

   - [Oye.jl](src%5COye.jl)

     - 19 & 74-83, 171: Version flags existed for which version (Hansen, Faber, BeddoesLeishman, Larsen) of the Oye model would be used to solve things.
+I added the Larsen (4) flag.
 Faber and Larsen have the same coefficient model, so the if statements reflect that.

     - 126, 193, 224, 300: I added some or all of these, I can't remember.
 I made sure that every hardcoded separation point equation was deleted or commented out and replaced with the multiple dispatch separationpoint function call.
 This allows the user to mix and match solving methods with different separationpoint equation methods.